ahdinosaur/ssb-pub/README.md

 node example/client whoami
 ```

+browse to http://localhost:8007 to see admin setup page

+put `localhost` as host, anything else is ka pai

+then after you submit the form, the server will die (to be auto-restarted), for now manually restart

+notice `example/data/config.json` has been saved

-see that the pub automatically published an about message
+and see that the pub automatically published an about message with the given name

 ```shell
 node example/client.js createHistoryStream --id "$(node example/client.js whoami | jq -r .id)"